ex Baltra (Galapagos yachts and cruises, Galapagos)

 Experienced naturalist guides lead daily island, panga and snorkelling excursions and presentations are given on board.

-12 double cabins, all with private bathroom.
+12 cabins, all with private bathroom and air-conditioning.
 Cabins have one double lower berth and a single upper berth.

 A beautiful yacht with a very friendly crew.